 The Mirage – Treasure Island monorail runs as follows:

-I cannot find an official running schedule, but I’ve personally rode this a lot and cannot recall ever waiting longer than ten minutes for the tram to show up.
+Treasure Island’s website says it runs about every five minutes.
+I’ve personally rode this a lot and cannot recall ever waiting longer than a few minutes for the tram to show up.

 A Free ride from One End of the Strip to the Other

 So to recap my earlier boast about how you go from one end of the strip to the other just by walking a few blocks and taking three free trams:

 From Mandalay Bay, (the southernmost part of the strip), take the free tram to the Excalibur.
 Once off, walk north, across the pedestrian bridge, past the New York New York to the Park MGM.